CAmadeus/falcon-tools/requiem/README.md

         // Set $c3 as the key register for encryption/decryption operations. ckeyreg($c3);

-        // Encrypt the seed in crypto register 7 itno crypto register 3. cenc($c3, $c7);
+        // Encrypt the seed in crypto register 7 into crypto register 3. cenc($c3, $c7);

         // Set crypto register 3 as the key register for encryption/decryption again.